vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/migration-guides/upgrade-node.md

 #### `Ethereum.EVMChainConfigs` - VALIDATORS ONLY

 - `config file`: vega-config
-- `description`: Vega now supports receiving prices from EVM chain like Gnosis, Optimis, Arbitrum, etc. Your node is required to support [Gnosis and Arbitrum One by default ↗](https://github.com/vegaprotocol/vega/pull/10552/files).
+- `description`: Vega now supports receiving prices from EVM chains like Gnosis, Optimism, Arbitrum, etc. Your node is required to support [Gnosis and Arbitrum One by default ↗](https://github.com/vegaprotocol/vega/pull/10552/files).
 Each validator **must** specify RPC credentials in their Vega config for Gnosis and Arbitrum One chains.
 - `kind`: new parameter

 Some RPC providers include: